Skip to the main content

 • Strength Required Lift over 20 kg

-Working evenings, weekends and holidays is common in this occupation.
-Sound engineers may be required to work long hours during rehearsal periods or spend a lot of time traveling on performance tours.
+Sound engineers commonly work evenings, weekends, and holidays.
+They may need to work long hours during rehearsal periods.
+They may spend a lot of time travelling on performance tours.

 Interests & Abilities